Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Methodology

 where $\mathcal{L}_{type}$ is the cross-entropy loss for the predicted shot types. $\mathcal{L}_{land}$ and $\mathcal{L}_{move}$ are the negative log-likelihood losses for the prediction of both landing and moving positions.
 To simplify the expression, we use $\mathcal{L}_{(land,\ move)}$ to represent $\mathcal{L}_{land}$ or $\mathcal{L}_{move}$:

-The regularization loss $\mathcal{L}_{reg}$ is also introduced to prevent the model from degenerating into a simple strategy by ensuring the avoidance of overlapping bivariate normal distributions, computed as the average negative distance between their means.
+The regularization loss $\mathcal{L}_{reg}$ is introduced to prevent the model from degenerating into a simple strategy by ensuring the avoidance of overlapping distributions, computed as the average negative distance between their means.

 The context encoder encodes each experience and generates the mean and standard deviation for each context.
 These values are used to sample the context embedding, which is then passed to the context decoder for experience reconstruction.
 Therefore, $\mathcal{L}_{ctx}$ consists of the latent loss $\mathcal{L}_{latent}$ and the reconstruction loss $\mathcal{L}_{recon}$.
 The latent loss $\mathcal{L}_{latent}$ is the KL divergence between the context space distribution and the standard Gaussian distribution $\mathcal{N}(0,1)$ (with zero mean and unit variance).
 Specifically, $\mathcal{L}_{latent}$ can be expressed as: